the Schema properties define various behaviours of the Form for both it's configuration and execution.

 As well as a number of Common Settings a Container has:

 The Title that appears in the Container Header by default.
-The header can also be set by a Single Line Text with the Display in Header setting on.
+The header also includes any values of controls with the Display in Header setting on.

 The colour of the Container Header, which can be defined as 1) Web Hex Colour 2) RGB value 3) HSL value.
 Use the sliders to adjust, or type in particular values.

 Child Form Schema

 Only 1 Child can be configured for a parent form, which can be at any workflow stage.
 The child form get's initialised at the beginning of the workflow stage it is set to.